Mbombela: Education and research institutions

 The city has four major public high schools and a TVET college (Ehlanzeni); more schools across all age groups are being built in response to overcrowding.

 The city hosts the University of Mpumalanga (UMP).
 Established in 2014 with an intake of 140 students, it had over 4,300 students as of 2020.
 The Tshwane University of Technology has a satellite campus in the city with over 1,500 students, and UNISA has an office offering online courses.

 The city is home to the Agricultural Research Council's Institute for Tropical and Subtropical Crops and the Lowveld National Botanical Garden.
 Citrus Research International (CRI) has a major facility in the city.
 The Lowveld College of Agriculture, located near UMP, also conducts research in the field of botany.

 Transport

 Road

 The city is on the Maputo Corridor, a major trade route linking Pretoria to Maputo in Mozambique which, with the Trans-Kalahari Corridor, forms a transport trunk that crosses the entire sub-continent from Walvis Bay in Namibia on the Atlantic Ocean to Maputo on the Indian Ocean.
-The N4 toll route is the main arterial route with a double lane highway all the way to Johannesburg and Pretoria.
+The N4 toll route is the main arterial route forming the Maputo Corridor, connecting to eMalahleni and Pretoria in the west with Maputo in the east.

-The new Northern Bypass was built for the N4 toll route, so the old road through the city centre (Samora Machel Drive) is now designated as the R104 route.
-Other roads in the area include the R40 route (which connects to Barberton, a border with Eswatini in the south and with White River in the north) and the R37 route (which connects to Lydenburg in the north-west).
+A new Northern Bypass was built for the N4 toll route (opened on 13 June 2010) and the old road through the city centre (Samora Machel Drive) was redesignated as the R104 route.
+Other roads in the area include the R40 route (which connects to Barberton, a border with eSwatini in the south and with White River in the north) and the R37 route (which connects to Mashishing in the north-west).